 The awards are in honor of Philip Meyer, professor emeritus and former Knight Chair of Journalism at the University of North Carolina at Chapel Hill.
 Meyer is the author of Precision Journalism, the seminal 1972 book (and subsequent editions) that focused growing numbers of journalists on the idea of using social science methods to produce better journalism.
 He pioneered using survey research as a reporter for Knight Ridder newspapers to explore the causes of race riots in the 1960s.

 Three awards are given annually — a first, second and third place — to recognize the best work using techniques that are part of precision journalism, computer-assisted reporting and social science research.
-The awards are: $500 for first, $300 for second, and $200 for third.

 The contest also helps identify the techniques and resources used to complete each story.
 Entries are placed in the IRE Resource Center, allowing members to learn from each other.